fnplus/100DaysOfCode/rules.md

 ## Additional Rules

-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode and #fnplus
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.